flybywiresim/docs/docs/a32nx-briefing/flight-deck/ovhd/cargo-vent.md

 The switch controls the aft isolation valves and the extraction fan.

 - Auto:
-    - The inlet and outlet isolation valves open and the extraction fan runs if there is no smoke detected in the aft cargo bay.
+    - Inlet and outlet isolation valves open.
+Extraction fan runs if there is no smoke detected in the aft cargo bay.
 - OFF:
-    - The inlet and outlet isolation valves and the trim air valve close, the extraction fan stops.
+    - Inlet and outlet isolation valves and the trim air valve close.
+Extraction fan stops.
 - FAULT Lt:
-    - The light comes on amber associated with ECAM caution when either inlet or outlet valve is not in the selected position.
+    Amber light and ECAM caution when inlet or outlet valve is not in the selected position.

 ---